-- · Serial Clock (SCLx) - Serial Data (SDAx)
+- Serial Clock (SCLx) - Serial Data (SDAx)

-Figure 25-2 and Figure 25-3 show the block diagrams of the MSSPx module when operating in I2C mode.
+Figure 25-11 shows the block diagram of the MSSPx module when operating in I2C mode.

 Both the SCLx and SDAx connections are bidirectional open-drain lines, each requiring pull-up resistors for the supply voltage.
 Pulling the line to ground is considered a logical zero and letting the line float is considered a logical one.